 SQL errors during site migration

-During database migration alot of SQL queries are run, temporary tables are created, data is moved etc.
+During database migration, a lot of SQL queries are run, temporary tables are created, and data is moved.

 Sometimes errors happen during these queries and often it is about incompatibility between the table structure/data coming from the source database and going to the target database.